 When you find part-time or incidental work, your unemployment benefit is adjusted to your earnings, and you will receive an adjusted unemployment benefit.
+This means that the unemployment benefit can be reduced by your salary.
 Your other income also affects the amount of the unemployment benefit.

 - you earn income from a temporary full-time job that lasts for a maximum of 2 weeks

-- you continue working but your daily working hours are shortened due to temporary lay-off
+- you work shorter days due to temporary lay-off

 - you have income from self-employment as a secondary business

-- your full-time self-employment activity lasts for a maximum of two weeks
+- your self-employment activity lasts for a maximum of two weeks.

 Report the number of hours and the number of days that you have worked to Kela in your unemployment status report.
-As of 1 January 2019, Kela obtains salary information from the national incomes register.
+Kela obtains salary information from the national incomes register.
 Kela uses this data when processing claims and applications.
 You will be contacted if additional information is required.

 The basic rule is that each euro of earned income above the exempt amount decreases the unemployment benefit by 50 cents.
 Included in earned income are such payments as wages and other monetary compensations, taxable reimbursements of expenses, fringe benefits, etc.